niftools/blender_niftools_addon/docs/user/features/properties/material.rst

 Gloss
 ~~~~~

 This value sets how diffuse the specular highlight across the material.
+Higher values of gloss(iness) mean that the
+highlight is sharper/smaller.

 #.
+In the **Surface** panel, deactivate the "Use Nodes" setting (setting the roughness of the BSDF node does nothing at
-In the **Specular** panel
+   the moment).
 #.
-Set the **Hardness**

-* This value is used to set how intense the specular highlight should be.
+Set the **Roughness**.
+This is roughly the inverse of the gloss, calculated via roughness = 1/(gloss + 1)
+#.
+Reactivate the "Use Nodes" setting.
+This is needed because otherwise the exporter needs nodes for textures etc.

 Specular
 ~~~~~~~~